single-cell-data/SOMA/brainstorming.md

 17. Removed open issues around `raw` - there is already sufficient expressiveness in this spec.
 18. Removed var_ms/obs_ms
 19. Editorial cleanup and clarifications
+20. Simpified dataframe indexing to indexed/non-indexed.
+Removed from data model; isolated to only those operations affected.